Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 *consists of a set of shader records, where each is a function (or functions for hit group) and parameters for those functions*

-The Shader Binding Table contains the entire set of shaders we want to call for the scene, along with embedded parameters to be passed to these shaders.
+The Shader Binding Table contains the entire set of shaders which may be called when ray tracing the scene, along with embedded parameters to be passed to these shaders.
 Each pair of shader functions and embedded parameters is referred to as a *Shader Record*.
-Since it's common for objects to share the same shader code, but need to access different data, the embedded parameters in the table can be used to pass such data to the shaders.
+Since it's common for objects to share the same shader code but access different data, the embedded parameters in the record can be used to pass such data to the shaders.
 Thus, there should be at least one Shader Record in the table for each unique combination of shader functions and embedded parameters.
 It is possible to write the same shader record multiple times in the table, and this may be